-The educational program in pediatric rehabilitation medicine must be 24 months in length.
+The educational program in abdominal radiology must be at least 12 months in length.
 (Core)

 4.2.
 Educational Components

 The curriculum must contain the following educational components:

 - 4.2.a. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates, which must be made available to program applicants, fellows, and faculty members; (Core) - 4.2.b. competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice in their subspecialty.
 These must be distributed, reviewed, and available to fellows and faculty members; (Core) - 4.2.c. delineation of fellow responsibilities for patient care, progressive responsibility for patient management, and graded supervision in their subspecialty; (Core)